sbgraves237/Ecdat/cran-comments.md

+## 2022-07-01:
+* Needed to fix a problem with the Ecfun package that reads a file in Ecdat.
+*

 ## 2022-06-13:
+* Revdepcheck found 0 new problems.
 * Tested on GitHub Action: Win-latest (release), macOS-latest (release), ubuntu-20.04 (release, devel, and oldrel-1):  All clean.
-* Revdepcheck found 0 new problems.
 * rhub and Winbuilder could not find URLs that I found manually and about which other versions did not complain.
   Winbuilder (current) issued 'Warning: <table> attribute "width" not allowed for HTML5'.
 I asked about this on r-pkg-devel and was told it was a known problem, and I should not worry about it.